Mitch281/django-react-reddit-clone/README.md

 cd backend
 python manage.py migrate <!-- Only necessary when running for first time. -->
-pipenv run dev-windows # If on Windows pipenv run prod-windows # If on a Unix based machine.
+pipenv run dev-windows # If on Windows pipenv run dev-unix # If on a Unix based machine.
 ```

 And in the second terminal (from the root directory):